shawon100/shawon100/README.md

 - Migrated a thickness measurement software from matlab to c++

 ## Education
+**Rajshahi University of Engineering & Technology** - Rajshahi, Bangladesh

-- Bachelor of Science & Engineering in Computer Science & Engineering (CSE) **Rajshahi university of Engineering & Technology** - Rajshahi, Bangladesh
+- Bachelor of Science & Engineering in Computer Science & Engineering (CSE)

 ## Contact